 This information serves to document the psychological testing service.
-The timeline for service notes documenting psychological testing is the same as other service notes and should be written or dictated within 24 hours of the day that the service was provided.
+The timeline for service notes documenting psychological testing is the same as other service notes and must should be written or dictated within 24 hours of the day that the service was provided.
 After 24 hours the note is considered a late entry.
-If the note is not written or dictated within seven days of the day that the service was provided, the service may not be billed.
-After 24 hours, the note must be indicated as a late entry and must include a dated signature.
+If the note is not written or dictated within seven [7] days of the day that the service was provided, the service may not be billed.
+After 24 hours, the note must be indicated as a late entry and must have include a dated signature.

 In addition to a service note for each encounter with the beneficiary, a written report of the psychological testing must be completed and sent to the individual or organization making the referral in a time frame according to beneficiary needs and clinical best practice standards.
-At a minimum this report must include the following:
+At a minimum this report must contain include the following:

-- 1. Reason for the referral
+- a.
+Reason for the referral

-- 2. Psychological tests/procedures utilized
+- b.
+Psychological tests/procedures utilized

-- 3. Review of records as appropriate
+- c.
+Review of records as appropriate

-- 4. Results of the psychological tests
+- d.
+Results of the psychological tests

-- 5. Interpretation of the psychological tests
+- e.
+Interpretation of the psychological tests

-- 6. Summary
+- f.
+Summary

-- 7. Diagnosis or Diagnostic Impression
+- g.
+Diagnosis or Diagnostic Impression

-- 8. Recommendations
+- h.
+Recommendations; and

-- 9. Signature, date signed, degree, and license of the psychologist, LPA, or physician
+- i.
+Signature, date signed, degree, and license of the psychologist, LPA, or physician

-Often psychological testing reports include the information found in a Comprehensive Clinical Assessment (CCA).
+Often psychological testing reports contain include the information found in a Comprehensive Clinical Assessment (CCA).